 Thor’s hammer has also made its way into modern pop-culture through Marvel comics and the latter MCU (Marven Cinematic Universe) where the comic-book version of Thor wielded the one-handed thunder hammer.

 Thor’s Hammer is also the nickname for a Hoodoo, which is a naturally formed thin pillar of rock, found in Bryce Canyon National Park, Utah.
 The unique formation sits high among the rocks.
 When you look at it, it really does look like Thor has just laid his hammer to rest atop a massive rock formation.

 The Mjolnir is also a popular symbol for pendants, jewelry and fashion.
 Like many of the Norse symbols, this too has a masculine feel to it, but is worn by both men and women as a symbol of power, strength and fearlessness.

-The Mjolnir, better known in the West as Thor’s Hammer, is an ancient symbol with its roots in Norse mythology and a mighty metaphor and symbol of Norse heritage.
+So, as this discussion has shown, Thor’s Hammer is a powerful weapon in Norse mythology and a mighty metaphor and symbol of Norse heritage.
 Mjolnir continues to be highly popular in fashion, decorative items and in popular culture.